EdamAme-x/EdamAme-x/README.md

 My homepage : [ame-x.net](https://www.ame-x.net)

 ### Achievement

+I created some LINE tools.
+The tool was used by more than 5000 people a day.

 1. [Created tool on LINE.](https://github.com/EdamAme-x/line-tool-box)
   - I have also created self-bots and peeking tools, ranging from send posts bot to a hijack.
 (5,000 people used the system daily.
 Now it has been regulated by the LINE operator :( )